Bell Performs Blog for Commercial Users and Distributors of Fuel | Bell Performance

 Difference In Additive Levels

-So be sure to use the right kind of oil in your diesel engine.
+So be sure to use the right oil in your diesel engine.
 Check the API doughnut on the label.
-Diesel oils with be labelled with a “C” for compression-ignition, whereas gas engine oils will be labelled with an “S” for spark-ignition.
+Diesel oils labeled “C” are for compression ignition, whereas gas engine oils will be labeled with an “S” for spark ignition.

 You may be interested in these related posts: